codica2/rubicon/README.md

 # Rubicon

 Easy project version management.
 Based on [A successful Git branching model](https://nvie.com/posts/a-successful-git-branching-model/) we have built this useful gem.
-It allows you to manage project version, branch-naming convention and git tags using rails tasks.
+It allows you managing project version, branch-naming convention and git tags using rails tasks.

 ## Installation
-Add this line to your application's Gemfile:
+Add this line to your application Gemfile:

 ```ruby
 gem 'rubicon'